guillp/requests_oauth2client/README.md

 da_resp = client.authorize_device()

-# `da_resp` contains the Device Code, User Code, Verification URI and other info returned by the AS:
+# `da_resp` contains the Device Code, User Code, Verification URI, and other info returned by the AS:
 da_resp.device_code
 da_resp.user_code
 da_resp.verification_uri
 da_resp.verification_uri_complete
-da_resp.expires_at  # just like for BearerToken, expiration is tracked by requests_oauth2client da_resp.interval
+da_resp.expires_at
+da_resp.interval

 # Send/show the Verification Uri and User Code to the user.
-He must use a browser to visit that url, authenticate and
-# input the User Code.
+They must use a browser to visit that URL, authenticate, and input the User Code.

 # You can then request the Token endpoint to check if the user successfully authorized your device like this:
 pool_job = DeviceAuthorizationPoolingJob(client, da_resp)